What is UX design?

 No, we are not just naming Simon Sinek’s book but pointing out the fundamental aspect of its content.
 In this case, the core of UX design, which is starting with the ‘Whys’ of the customers’ problems.

-This also allows the UX designer to keep a focus on the peoples’ needs and provide them with the right tools to empower them because the product should always be what the customer needs over what the product or brand will force them to be.
+This allows the UX designer to keep a focus on the peoples’ needs and provide them with the right tools to empower them; the product should always be what the customer needs over what the product or brand will force them to be.

-This involves thorough competitor analysis and product assessment to understand what the problem is that they are trying to solve for the customer.
+This involves thorough competitor analysis and product assessment to understand what problem the product solves for the customer.
 This feedback will give the designer a clear idea about the customer’s pain-points, goals and needs.

-And finally, you arrive at the ‘Hows’ of the product.
-This is where the aesthetics come into picture.
-The accessibility of a product and the look and feel of it will cap the final stage of the UX design process.
+And finally, we arrive at the ‘Hows’ of the product.
+This is where aesthetics come into picture.
+The accessibility of a product and the look and feel of it caps the final stage of the UX design process.

 While doing so, the designer should also keep in mind the following principles.

-• Hierarchy is key – A designer should design the product in a way that is easy for the customer to navigate.
-Every button, tool, image should feel intuitive or natural for the consumer.
-Visual hierarchy is the designer’s best friend.
+- Hierarchy is key – Visual hierarchy is the designer’s best friend.
+The product should be designed in a way that is easy for the customer to navigate.
+Every button, tool, image should feel intuitive or natural for the consumer and align with current best-practices in interaction.

-• Product consistency – Customers will always trust the brand for products that are reliable.
-Drastic changes to a design will trip the customers and they may end up abandoning the whole product altogether.
+- Product consistency – Customers will always trust the brand for products that are reliable.
+Drastic changes to a design risks alienating current customers who may end up abandoning the whole product altogether.

 So, how does a UX designer go about solving problems?
 Read on to find out.